IntersectMBO/plutus/plutus-core/cost-model/CostModelGeneration.md

     Note that there are certain restrictions on built-in functions: the function should be should be

        * Easy to cost
        * Deterministic
        * It **must not throw any exceptions**.

-3. Add a tag for the Flat encoding in "instance Flat DefaultFun" in the same file.
+3. Add a tag for the Flat encoding in `instance Flat DefaultFun` in the same file.
 This should be different from all the existing tags and should be less than 128; typically you should use the smallest unused number.
 The existing tags *must not be changed* since changing them would prevent existing scripts